yast/yast-installation/doc/control-file.md

 ### Diff File Format

-Because there are no really usable open source XML diff tools (the existing ones are typically written in Java), we define a special purpose file format aimed to cover the cases as described in the previous chapter.
+Because there were no really usable open source XML diff tools (the existing ones are typically written in Java), we define a special purpose file format aimed to cover the cases as described in the previous chapter.